The Knowledge Alignment Problem: Bridging Human and External Knowledge for Large Language Models: Methodology

 \section{Methodology}

-In this section, we introduce MixAlign, a method dedicated to address language model hallucination in retrieval-augmented generation (RAG).
-MixAlign employs a language model to align user expressions with the stored knowledge and, if necessary, further enhances this alignment through human user clarification.
+In this section, we introduce \textsc{MixAlign}, a method designed to enhance knowledge alignment in grounded generation. \textsc{MixAlign} utilizes the LLM to align user expressions with the grounding knowledge and, if necessary, further enhances this alignment through human clarification. \cref{fig:MixAlign} depicts how \textsc{MixAlign} addresses the knowledge format of tabular databases (as detailed in Section 3).
+For a discussion on its adaptability to other knowledge forms, please refer to Appendix C.

-The overall framework of MixAlign is depicted in~\cref{fig:mixalign}.
-Initially, the user question is automatically refined by aligning user expressions with the stored attributes and values from the knowledge base.
-This automatic alignment is accomplished by extracting attribute values from the question and finding their corresponding references in the knowledge base.
-The refined question is then used to query the knowledge base.
-If multiple candidates are obtained, which can lead to confusion, an attribute that partitions the results is selected for the language model to generate a question, seeking clarification from the user.
-Finally, the alignment information metadata, including the value reference information and clarifying dialogue, is combined with the initial question and knowledge candidates to generate the final answer.